Oat beta-glucan: Structural properties

 Cereal β-glucans – including β-glucan from oat, barley and wheat – are linear polysaccharides joined by 1,3 and 1,4 carbon linkages.
 The majority of cereal β-glucan bonds consist of 3 or 4 beta-1,4 glycosidic bonds (trimers and tetramers) interconnected by 1,3 linkages.
 In β-glucan, these trimers and tetramers are known as cellotriosyl and cellotetraosyl.
 Oats and barley differ in the ratio of cellotriosyl to cellotetraosyl, and barley has more 1-4 linkages with a degree of polymerization higher than 4.
 In oats, β-glucan is found mainly in the endosperm of the oat kernel, especially in the outer layers of that endosperm (a marked difference from barley, which contains β-glucan uniformly throughout the endosperm).

 Most oats contain 3–6% β-glucan by weight.
 Oats can be selectively bred based on favourable β-glucan levels.
 Often millers only process oat cultivars with at least 4% by weight β-glucan.
 Oat β-glucans are linear and linked at the 1,3 and 1,4 carbon sites.

 Oat β-glucans can form into a random coil structure and flow with Newtonian behaviour until they reach a critical concentration at which point they become pseudoplastic.
 The gelling ability of oat β-glucan correlates to the percentage of trimers.

 Extraction

 β-glucan extraction from oat can be difficult due to tendency of depolymerization – which often occurs in high pH.
-Thus β-glucan extraction is usually performed under a more neutral pH and generally at temperatures of 60-100 degrees Celsius.
-Usually β-glucan is solubilized in the extraction process with residual starch, which is then removed by hydrolysis with alpha-amylase.
+Thus β-glucan extraction is usually performed under a more neutral pH and generally at temperatures of 60-100 C. Usually β-glucan is solubilized in the extraction process with residual starch, which is then removed by hydrolysis with alpha-amylase.
 The residual solution usually contains coextracts of hemicelluloses and proteins which can then be separated through selective precipitation.
 Through wet milling, sieving, and solvent-extraction, oat beta-glucans can achieve up to 95% extraction purity.